Comparing Tip of the Red Giant Branch Distance Scales: An Independent Reduction of the Carnegie-Chicago Hubble Program and the Value of the Hubble Constant: Data

 \subsection{Archival Sample Quality}

 While we find that the new dataset obtained by the CCHP team is well-suited for measuring the TRGB, the same cannot be said for the set of older, archival data used in their analysis.
-Most of this data was obtained to detect brighter Cepheids, and the observing programs targeted the disks and thus their fields of view include only a small fraction of the halos of these galaxies.
-Based on their SNe Ia, they are also all at greater distances.
-In fact, we are only able to obtain a TRGB measurement for one (the closest and which did not target the disk) out of the five galaxies that fall into this category.
-We find the value of $m_{TRGB}$ for the Antennae galaxies (NGC 4038/9) with modest statistical precision ($\sim6\%$), with non-detections for NGC~1309, NGC~3021, NGC~3370, and NGC~5584, all expected to be at $D>23$ Mpc.
+Most of this data (with the exception of NGC~4038/9) was obtained to detect brighter Cepheids, and the observing programs targeted the disks and thus their fields of view include only a small fraction of the halos of these galaxies.

-Why is this the case?
-Simply put, the data that are optimized for detecting and measuring Cepheid variables are not considered by us to be of a high enough quality to provide a robust measurement of the TRGB.
-Take for comparison the CMD of NGC~1316 shown in the left-hand panel of Figure \ref{CepheidHosts}, which we find to lie at a distance of 19.1~Mpc.
+Take for comparison the CMD of NGC~1316 shown in the left-hand panel of Figure \ref{CepheidHosts}, which we will find to lie at a distance of 19.1~Mpc.
 The data for this galaxy was obtained by the CCHP (GO-13691, PI W. Freedman).
 In $F814W$ (the filter used for measuring $m_{TRGB}$), the total exposure time is 24,396s.
 The ``bluer" filter for this observation, which is used to isolate the red giant branch from younger stellar populations, is the preferred $F606W$. $F555W$ can be used to construct a CMD and measure the TRGB but $F606W$ is preferred because 1) the lesser infrared sensitivity of $F555W$ causes the redward clip on the CMD to impinge substantially on the red giant branch, and 2) $F606W$ is a significantly wider filter than $F555W$\footnote{See the ACS/WFC throughput curves at \url{https://www.stsci.edu/hst/instrumentation/acs/data-analysis/system-throughputs}.}, allowing more flux to reach the detector (there is an increase in depth of 0.7 mag for equal exposure times).